 Upon meeting the first artisans, they just so happened to be working on a necklace.
 We found out that in the past, they had gone nearly two to three years without receiving a single order.
 With their workstations likely going into storage to gather dust again after this one piece, it was clear that the trade was dying in this province and in other parts of the country.

 One of the artisans was about to move abroad with his family in search of a blue-collar job.
 Feeling a sense of urgency to convince him to stay, we began selling pieces to our family and friends on social media, who eventually became our first customers.
 We’re very grateful for their support and AMAMI wouldn’t be where it is today without them.
 After securing enough orders to provide livelihood for a few months, we thought about making this a long-term initiative, rather than just a one-off attempt to help.

 What’s the history of the craft?

-Filigree is an indigenous technique that has existed in the Philippines long before the Spanish occupation.
+Filigree is a pre-colonial technique that has existed in the Philippines long before the Spanish occupation.
 See our AMAMI tambourine necklaces that come with a relikaryo, the pendant.
 The relikaryo once typically contained images of religious figures, relics or crosses.
 When the Spaniards arrived and witnessed the natives’ rich jewellery traditions, they took this as an opportunity to help spread Christianity and convert the country.
 The beads of the necklaces even followed a particular sequences, just like a rosary.

 Why are these artisans one of the last practitioners of the craft?

 It’s a dying trade due to several factors, such as the influx of machine-made, and thus cheaper, jewellery and the introduction of foreign-made jewellery.

 A number of artisans have since been forced to look for jobs in different industries or overseas.
 The artisans behind the craft are fathers, brothers, sons, daughters, mothers and wives.
 Some have turned to carpentry just to make ends meet.